luoy25/ISA616Project/ProjectDeliverable/README.md

 Please make sure "winequality-red.csv" and "winequality-white.csv" are both stored in the same folder as the markdown document, or source them as needed

 ## Debugging
-If you have an "html_dependancy" error, please locate to the folder and delete "ProjectMarkdown_cache" and "ProjectMarkdown_files" folders before you kint the RMD file
+If you have an "html_dependancy" error, please locate to the folder and delete "ProjectMarkdown_cache" folders before you kint the RMD file